 Deceptive Orchids

-Dr. Phillips highlighted that a defining characteristic of the Orchidaceae family is the high proportion of species that manipulate through tricks.
+Dr. Phillips highlighted that a defining trait of orchids is how many species use deception.
 They exploit the sensory abilities of pollinators using chemical, visual, or tactile stimuli, often in combination.
 The study identifies two main types of orchid deception: nutritional and sexual.
 In the first case, the plant mimics a specific food source to lure the pollinator.
 In the case of sexual deception, orchids entice male pollinators to visit flowers that emit signals resembling those of receptive female insects.
 As Dr. Phillips notes, the floral signals can be so convincing that insects attempt to mate and even ejaculate.
-The scientist recounts witnessing wasps fly through a car window at a traffic light and begin mating with orchids on the front seat.
+The scientist recounts witnessing wasps fly through a car window at a traffic light and begin mating with orchids on the car’s front seat.

 Intriguing Discoveries About Orchids

 The research provides a wealth of intriguing findings.
-For example, the diversity of orchids in Australasia and Africa has been relatively well-studied, covering 15% and 20% respectively.
+For example, the diversity of orchids in Australasia and Africa is relatively well-studied (coverage in the database is about 15% and 20%, respectively).
 However, species in the temperate and tropical climates of Asia and the tropics of South America remain largely unexplored.
 The database also indicates that approximately 76% of orchids are entirely dependent on pollinators for reproduction, and about 55% have only one known species of pollinator.
 While 54% of Orchidaceae species offer some reward to their pollinators, deception has been recorded in 46% of species.
 The most common deceptive tactic was food mimicry, employed by 60% of deceptive species.
 Sexual deception was present in 20 orchid genera.

 Wasps and bees were the most common pollinators, although flies and mosquitoes were not far behind.
-However, researchers note that this exceptional database, which encompasses over 2,900 species, still represents less than 10% of the Orchidaceae family.
-According to Dr. Phillips, tropical regions of Africa, South America, and Asia are underrepresented in orchid pollination studies, particularly among epiphytes.
-He believes that studying the pollination of these plants presents enormous opportunities to uncover new and strange strategies in this process.
-Additionally, it may lead to a better understanding of the adaptations of flowering plants that have evolved to attract pollinators.
-Beyond its scientific implications, this research is also crucial for the conservation of many rare orchids, whose survival depends on a single species of insect.
+However, researchers note that this database of more than 2,900 species still covers less than 10% of the Orchidaceae family.
+Dr. Phillips says tropical regions of Africa, South America, and Asia — especially epiphyte-rich areas — are underrepresented.
+Studying pollination in those regions could reveal many more strange strategies and improve our understanding of how flowering plants adapt to attract pollinators.
+And it’s crucial for conservation: many rare orchids depend on a single insect species for survival.